Block, Inc.: 2021–2022: Name change and acquisitions

-2023–present: Business realignment, S&P 500 addition
+2023–present: Business realignment and S&P 500 addition

 In February 2023, Afterpay suffered a service issue which led to a sudden reduction in the spending limits for many users.
-At least 2000 users reported experiencing a difficulty with the service.
+At least 2,000 users reported experiencing a difficulty with the service.
 Afterpay acknowledged the problem and said it was working on a fix.
 On September 7 and 8, 2023, Square and Cash App experienced outages, affecting thousands of users.
 Card payment processing, peer-to-peer payments and other transactions were among the impacted operations.
-On September 8, 2023, Block informed that the service disruptions had been resolved and all systems were operational by the afternoon of that day.
+On September 8, 2023, Block announced that the service disruptions had been resolved and all systems were operational by the afternoon of that day.
 It also said the outage was caused by an issue with the company's Domain Name System (DNS), and did not stem from a cyberattack.

 In the following week, Block apologized to its customers and acknowledged “this situation was made more difficult by our communication”.
-To reduce the risk of a similar outage in future, the company said it had deployed a new set of firewall and DNS server changes, expanded offline payment capabilities so merchants can still accept payments in offline mode, and put in place additional measures.
-Later in the month, Block said in a regulatory filing that the CEO of its Square business, Alyssa Henry, was set to leave the company in October 2023, and that Jack Dorsey, serving then as the "Block Head" and Chairperson, would take on an additional role of "Square Head".
+To reduce the risk of a similar outage in future, the company said it had deployed a new set of firewall and DNS server changes, expanded offline payment capabilities so merchants could still accept payments in offline mode, and put in place additional measures.
+Later in the month, Block said in a regulatory filing that the CEO of its Square business, Alyssa Henry, was set to leave the company in October 2023, and that Jack Dorsey, then "Block Head" and Chairperson, would take on an additional role of "Square Head".